 After several recent online discussions with lisp developers struggling to get a working setup program, I set out to find a solution to this vexing problem.
 It turns out that after some initial work it’s actually not that hard to pull off a very professional looking setup program for a basic lisp plugin.
-In fact, if you follow these steps, in less than 10 minutes (5 minutes if you have a fast internet connection) you will have a working setup that installs a lisp plugin on any version of AutoCAD, any version of Bricscad, and ZWCAD+ 2014.
+In fact, if you follow these steps, in less than 10 minutes (5 minutes if you have a fast internet connection) you will have a working setup that installs a lisp plugin on any version of AutoCAD, Bricscad, or ZWCAD+.
 The best part: everything you need is free (as in beer)!

 So, let’s get to it.

 - Download and install Unicode Inno Setup QuickStart Pack from the Inno Setup Downloads page.

 - Download my LispPluginSetup freebie and extract the files into a new folder somewhere.

 - Download my LspLoad freebie and extract the files into a new subfolder named LspLoad.

 - Double click on MyLispPlugin.iss.
 It should open in Inno Script Studio.
 Choose Project -> Compile.